Mark Holden (actor)

 Mark Adrian Holden-Aikhomu (né Cortis; 21 September 1962) is a British-born Canadian actor of Nigerian descent, who works in film, television, theatre and voice.
-He has worked extensively throughout Canada, UK, Europe and South Africa.
 He is best known for playing CIA handler John Lynn in the Fox Networks Group television series Deep State and playing James Morse on stage in the original London cast of Pretty Woman: The Musical at the Savoy Theatre in the West End.
 Most recently his voice can be heard playing Doctor Paradox in the 2020 video game Cyberpunk 2077, developed by CD Projekt, and playing Nikolas in another eagerly awaited video game Dying Light 2: Stay Human developed by Techland.

-Early life

-Mark Holden was born in Plymouth, Devon, England on 21 September 1962, son of the late Admiral Augustus Akhabue Aikhomu, former Vice President of the Federal Republic of Nigeria from 1986 to 1993 and the late Shirley Anne Holden (née.
-Cortis).
-He attended Burrington Secondary Modern School in Manadon from 1974 to 1979.
-His mother planted the acting bug, by frequently taking him to live theatre performances and movies at the local cinemas.
-At approximately 10 or 11 years of age, he began to tread the boards at a local amateur theatre company.
-He also started competing in sprint events and the high jump at the City of Plymouth Athletics Club.